uselagoon/lagoon/docs/using-lagoon/remote-shell.md

 # Remote Shell

 Lagoon allows you to connect into your running containers via SSH.
-The containers themselves actually don't have SSH Server installed, instead you connect via SSH to a Lagoon Service, which then itself creates a remote shell connection via the Kubernetes API for you.
+The containers themselves actually don't have an SSH server installed, instead you connect via SSH to a Lagoons, which then itself creates a remote shell connection via the Kubernetes API for you.

 ## Endpoint